Hamidalavi/JavaScript-step-by-step/Learn/Tooling.md

 > ### Final Optimization

-**Method 1**: We can remove older and unused files with `clean-web-pack` package.
+**Method 1**: We can remove the older and unused files with `clean-web-pack` package.
 We can install it with `npm install --save-dev clean-web-pack` command.

 After that, we must create a new class and use this class: